Updated on 21-11-2019

 Some discounts are available if you decide to travel as a group under 1 ticket.

 Please note that all Eurail Passes are paper tickets.
 Mobile tickets are not available as of now.

 Should I buy Eurail Pass at all?
 Is it worth it?

 It is not mandatory to buy Eurail Pass to travel on European Train Network.
 If the travel is just point to point then single tickets may work out better.
-Many times we have taken a bus because either the train timings were not suitable or the bus was just too inexpensive.
+Many times we have taken a bus because either the train timings were not suitable or the train was just too expensive.

 Eurail Passes may not be the cheapest option but certainly is a convenient option and cheaper if you consider point to point individual first class tickets.

 We personally found that during our trip, which involved long distances over 11 countries, Global Eurail Pass was certainly helpful, added to that some of the night journeys we took helped us save on the hotels too.

 Other points you may consider before deciding for or against, is at the Tips & Tricks and Benefits section below.